descawed/galsdk/README.md

 `python -m galsdk.editor`.
 At the moment, it supports editing rooms, strings, art textures, and some animation data.
 Support for editing other files will be added in the future.

+The editor supports Windows and Linux.
+Unfortunately, it doesn't work on Mac at the moment.
+I hope to correct this at some point.
+CLI tools should still work on Mac.

 ### Projects
 A project is a folder where the editor extracts game files and their metadata.
 Before you can view anything in the editor, you need to create a project by using File > New Project (or ctrl-N) and selecting a CD image to extract.